hi-imjoerizzo/wdi-atx-3-hw/w02/d04/afternoon/exercise_my_name/readme.md

 **20min**

-Let's display a person's first and last name really large on the page, so they don't forget what it is.
+Let's display a person's first and last name really large on the page so they don't forget what it is.

 * Using jQuery, create a ``` click ``` event handler that will capture the form contents when the user clicks the "**Show my name**" button
 * Display their first and last name onto the page by manipulating the DOM.